Last updated on April 21, 2025

 Does Ninjutsu Trigger ETB?

 Yes, creatures that come in attacking through a successful ninjutsu ability enter the battlefield as a part of that ability.
 So any other interactions or permanents that have an ETB ability will trigger.
-This is very important to know and understand, especially if you’re putting in something like Azra Smokeshaper.
+This is very important to know and understand, especially if you use something like Azra Smokeshaper.

 Can You Change What the Ninjutsu Creature Is Attacking?